 Related topic covered on other pages include:

 The State requires an employer to pay mandatory overtime to employees in the workforce, unless otherwise exempt, at the rate of 1½ times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
 See the pages Dept. of Labor FAQs and FLSA: Overtime for more information regarding overtime requirements for human resources managers.

 One Day Rest in Seven

 The State requires employers in certain workforce industries to provide their employees at least 24 consecutive hours rest in any calendar week.
 Employers covered include those operating factories, mercantile establishments, hotels, and restaurants.
 Other employers may be covered as well.
-For further information, see Section 161 of the New York State Labor Law.
+For further information, see NY Labor Law 161.

 Meals and Breaks